 There’s a lot that can go wrong on the trail, but most of the time it’s boring stuff and fortunately so!

 Become a master of blisters, be ready to deal with minor cuts and scrapes, and have a pair of tweezers to pick out slivers.
-These are the things you really need to be ready for.
+Make sure you’ve got a good first aid kit.

 Keep your wits about you and you’ll enjoy many days of trouble-free hiking!